Bennett Boskey

 Bennett Boskey (August 14, 1916 – May 11, 2016) was an American lawyer who clerked for Judge Learned Hand and for two U.S. Supreme Court justices, Stanley Reed and Chief Justice Harlan F. Stone.
-He helped to craft the standing doctrine in Ex parte Quirin which enabled the U.S. Supreme Court to hear a case against German military saboteurs, which has had legal implications during the War on Terror in the first two decades of the 21st Century.
+He helped to craft the standing doctrine in Ex parte Quirin which enabled the U.S. Supreme Court to hear a case against German military saboteurs, which has had legal implications during the war on terror in the first two decades of the 21st century.

 Early life and education

-Bennett Boskey was born in New York City and grew up on Central Park West in the Upper West Side of Manhattan, the son of Janet Lauterstein (July 12, 1890 – May 26, 1983), and a prosperous lawyer, Meyer Boskey (July 24, 1883 – February 10, 1969).
+Bennett Boskey was born in New York City and grew up on Central Park West on the Upper West Side of Manhattan, the son of Janet Lauterstein (July 12, 1890 – May 26, 1983), and a prosperous lawyer, Meyer Boskey (July 24, 1883 – February 10, 1969).
 Bennett's younger sister, Betty Jane Boskey (November 9, 1918 – December 28, 1984), married Lloyd Stanley Snedeker (May 27, 1916 – December 14, 1977) and lived in Great Neck, Long Island, New York.

 He was raised in a household committed to equality.
 In 1899, his father co-founded the Delta Sigma Phi fraternity at New York's City College.
 The fraternity admitted Christians and Jews at a time when others refused to mix religions.
 In 1914, two years before Bennett's birth, Meyer Boskey withdrew as National Secretary of the fraternity when it limited its membership to white Christians.

 In 1916, Meyer Boskey advertised his legal services in the firm of Brown & Boskey as "general practice in all courts."
 His son, Bennett, would later describe his law practice in the same way.

 After arriving at Williams College at age 15, Boskey was graduated in 1935 and then studied economics for a year at the University of Chicago at the height of the Great Depression.
 In 1939, he graduated from Harvard Law School, where he came to the attention of then Professor Felix Frankfurter and was a member of the Board of Editors of the Harvard Law Review.

 In 1940, Bennett Boskey married Shirley Ecker (January 15, 1918 – October 13, 1998), who had also grown up on the Upper West Side of Manhattan.
 She graduated Phi Beta Kappa from Vassar College, attended Columbia Law School, and received her law degree from George Washington University.
 She was the daughter of two successful real estate attorneys, Judge Samuel Ecker (August 21, 1882 – March 30, 1970) and Frances Schuman (January 14, 1891 – July 16, 1979), and shared her husband's childhood immersion in law.
 In Washington, D.C., Shirley Boskey worked at the World Bank, rising to become its first female head of department as Director of the International Relations Department, where "she was responsible for managing the...relationship with other intergovernmental organizations such as the United Nations."
 The Shirley Ecker Boskey Chair in International Studies at Vassar is endowed in her memory, and her papers are archived at Princeton University.